looseleif/4061-Project2/README.txt

 	6. Files do not need to be created prior to redirecting output, the shell will automatically handle such requests.

-	TESTING PROCEDURE:

-	When entering a pipe along with redirection shell command, we suggest entering the command twice toto ensure the accuracy of output.

 Our Team:

 	Michael Johnson - Joh18255